 Over 70% of the world's cobalt comes from the Democratic Republic of Congo (DRC), where human rights groups have documented children working 12-hour shifts in unregulated pits, breathing toxic dust.
 And earning less than $2 a day.
 Some mines are controlled by armed militias.
 Others are leased to Chinese state-owned firms under deals that critics call neocolonial.
 In 2023, Amnesty International traced cobalt from DRC mines directly to batteries in Tesla, BMW, and Apple products.
 Tesla says it sources responsibly.
 BMW says it audits suppliers.
 But the supply chain is so fragmented.
 So layered with subcontractors and shell companies, that even the biggest automakers can't guarantee their batteries are clean.

-It controls 80% of lithium refining, 75% of cobalt processing, and 95% of graphite production.
-That's not a strategic advantage.
-It's a commanding position.
+The evaporation ponds, giant turquoise rectangles visible from space, leach chemicals into the soil and reduce water tables by 36%.
+That's equivalent to draining 28,000 Olympic swimming pools annually just to supply lithium for 500,000 EVs.
+In Argentina, farmers have blocked access to lithium sites, accusing companies of violating indigenous land rights.
+In Australia, the world's largest lithium producer, open-pit mines are expanding at a rate of 12 square kilometres per year, about the size of 1,700 football fields.
+And most of that lithium ends up in China, where 60% of global battery refining happens.
+China controls 80% of lithium refining, 75% of cobalt processing, and 95% of graphite production.
+That is not merely a strategic advantage: it is a chokehold on the global supply chain.
 If China decides to restrict exports, like it did with rare earths in 2010, the global EV industry grinds to a halt.
 The U.S. has less than 5% of lithium refining capacity.
 Europe has 7%.
 Canada?
 We've got a pilot plant in Quebec and a lot of ambition.
 But ambition doesn't refine lithium.
 Infrastructure does.
 And the environmental cost isn't just overseas.
 A 2024 study from the University of Technology Sydney found that producing a single EV battery generates 74% more emissions than building a gasoline engine, mostly due to mining and refining.

 According to the University of Technology Sydney study, that carbon debt is repaid within approximately 5 years for the average driver.
-But if your electricity comes from coal, like in Alberta or Saskatchewan, that break-even point stretches to 32,000 km — from Vancouver to St. John's and back again.
+But if your electricity comes from coal, like in Alberta or Saskatchewan, that break-even point stretches to 32,000 km, from Vancouver to St. John's and back again.

-We may earn a commission at no extra cost to you.
+As an Amazon Associate, ThinkEV earns a small commission from qualifying purchases — at no extra cost to you.

 I'm not making the case against EVs.
 I'm making the case for honesty.
 We've spent a decade selling EVs as "zero-emission" vehicles, but that label only covers the tailpipe.
 It doesn''t account for the 15 tonnes of CO2 emitted during battery production, nor the 200,000 litres of water used to extract one tonne of lithium.
 It doesn't mention that recycling rates for lithium-ion batteries are still below 5% globally.
 Or that most EV batteries end up in landfills because it's cheaper than processing them.
 The industry knows this.
 That's why Tesla, GM, and Ford are pouring money into lithium iron phosphate (LFP) batteries, which use no cobalt and less nickel.